 - The simulation can’t take into account the levees when existing and basically, you need to adjust your river bed area to them,

 - High PC system requirements, the 3D mode is provided by Google Earth 7+,

-- The 3D coverage is not available for many places in the World.
+- 3D coverage is not available in many places in the World.
 It covers mainly the biggest and most renowned cities.